Criminalization of homosexuality: Arguments for

 A prominent reason cited for criminalizing homosexuality is the claim, made without evidence, that it could be spread, and that laws against it would prevent homosexuals from recruiting children.
 This rationale was later proved wrong by scientific research showing that sexual orientation was fixed by a young age.
-Both Philo of Alexandria and Heinrich Himmler believed that if allowed to spread unchecked, homosexuality would lead to depopulation; therefore they advocated harsh punishments.
+Both Philo of Alexandria and Heinrich Himmler believed that if allowed to spread unchecked, homosexuality would lead to depopulation; therefore, they advocated harsh punishments.
 The belief that the West is conspiring to depopulate Africa using homosexuality is also a common argument for retaining the criminalization of homosexuality in Africa.

 Supporters of paternalism argues that the state can interfere in citizens' private lives to secure a vision of the common good.
-A common argument is that criminalization of homosexuality is necessary to maintain public morality, traditional values, cultural or social norms.
+A common argument is that criminalization of homosexuality is necessary to maintain public morality, traditional values, and cultural or social norms.
 Anxieties around public morality gained prominence in nineteenth-century Western Europe and North America.
 Before the medicalization of homosexuality in the nineteenth and twentieth centuries, it was commonly seen as a vice, similar to drunkenness, that occurred as a result of moral degradation rather than being an innate predisposition.
-Soviet officials argued that homosexuality was a social danger, that it contravened socialist morality, and that criminalization was an essential tool to lower its prevalence.
+Soviet officials argued that homosexuality was a social danger that contravened socialist morality, and that criminalization was an essential tool to lower its prevalence.
 Some countries have cited the perception that the criminalization of homosexuality would prevent the transmission of sexually transmitted infections, in particular HIV/AIDS, as a reason to keep their laws.

-Another reason cited in favor of criminalizing homosexuality is disapproving public opinion.
-The rarity of prosecutions is cited as a reason not to repeal the laws.
+Another reason cited in favor of criminalizing homosexuality is public opinion.
+The rarity of prosecutions is also cited as a reason not to repeal the laws.